 I ended up having to block him because of the violent nature of his posts on my wall, and I felt horrible doing it.
 I wished so badly that I had a magic wand and that I could heal him.

 This was when I realized how serious mental insanity is.
 It’s completely devastating to the people around it, and IN IT.
 I cannot imagine being so lost in your head.
 It must be so scary.
 I also cannot imagine being a loved one of someone struggling in that way- to know there’s nothing you can do.

+Once a good friend of mine that owned a wrought iron door company said his most artistic and creative worker was a brick short of a load. ( if you know what I mean ).
 So for those that know someone like this- I’m hugging you.
 True insanity is tragic, and terrifying.
 Those of you that love the insane have my respect and my heart.